Accelerynt-Security/AS-Incident-Account-Spiderfoot-Scan/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAccelerynt-Security%2FAS-Incident-Spiderfoot-Scan%2Fmaster%2Fazuredeploy.json)
 [![Deploy to Azure Gov](https://aka.ms/deploytoazuregovbutton)](https://portal.azure.us/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAccelerynt-Security%2FAS-Incident-Spiderfoot-Scan%2Fmaster%2Fazuredeploy.json)

 This playbook is intended to be run from a Microsoft Sentinel incident.
 It will pull email addresses from the account entities in an incident and use them as targets in a Spiderfoot scan.
 By default, the scan is created using the HaveIBeenPwned module.
-The resulting report of that scan will be emailed to a recipient specified upon deployment.
+The resulting report of that scan will be emailed to a recipient of your choosing.

 ![Spiderfoot_Demo_1](Images/Spiderfoot_Demo_1.png)